lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 A separate value stream should be drawn for each product-family (a set of products that have a high number of common processing steps).

+1. Pick a value-stream
-1. Map the current state
+2. Map the current state
-2. Map the future (desired) state
+3. Map the future (desired) state
-3. Set goals and execute improvements
+4. Set goals and execute improvements
-4. Repeat
+5. Repeat steps 2 through 5

 Below we'll focus our attention on creating the current state map.